elunna/nerfhack-changelog/README.md

 * They can still be creating from polypiling

 ### Wands of wishing
-* Always generate pre-charged, meaning they never be charged, otherwise they will explode (many variants incorporate this)
+* **Always generate pre-charged**, meaning they can never be re-charged, otherwise they will explode (many variants incorporate this)
 * Wands of wishing only generate with d2 charges
 * The maximum possible wishes from any WoW is 3 wishes

 ### Unicorn horns

 * Success depends on their enchantment level (SLASHEM)
-* Now one-handed, dealing d6 vs sm/d7 vs large
+* Now one-handed, dealing d6 vs small/d7 vs large
 * Having skill in unicorn horn has a positive impact on your success when applying, having no skill has a negative impact.
 * Basic skill grants a 10% bonus to success, skilled 20%s, and expert 40%.
 This allows roles that can attain proficiency to not have to enchant it so high.